Lyric Theatre London

 About the Lyric Theatre

-The Lyric Theatre is the oldest surviving theatre on the famous Shaftesbury Avenue and was designed by the architect C. J. Phipps in an ornate Renaissance design.
+The Lyric Theatre is the oldest surviving theatre on the famous Shaftesbury Avenue.
+The Grade II listed building was designed by the architect C. J. Phipps in an ornate Renaissance design.
 The theatre opened in 1888, a decade which saw a London theatre building boom with 12 new theatres being built.
-The first production at the Lyric was a transfer of the light comic opera Dorothy, which was already a hit at the nearby Prince of Wales Theatre and helped to finance the building of the Lyric.
+The first production at the Lyric was a transfer of the light comic opera Dorothy , which was already a hit at the nearby Prince of Wales Theatre and helped to finance the building of the Lyric.

 Frequently Asked Questions

-The box office is open from 10am - 6pm on Monday and 10am - 8pm on Tuesday-Saturday for in-person bookings and collection.
-If there are Sunday performances, the box office will open from 10am until the final performance commences.
+The box office is open from 12pm - 8pm on performance days for ticketing enquiries and collection.
 We advise bringing your confirmation email and card you booked with when collecting tickets.

 The venue opens 45 minutes before the show starts.
 The bars and auditorium should be open at the same time.
 With limited standing-space in the venue, it is recommended that you arrive early, grab yourself a drink and take your seat soon after arriving.
 The ornate interior of the auditorium with its spectacular chandelier, make it a very pleasant space to sit while waiting for the show to begin.